Quantum Pontryagin Principle under Continuous Measurements and Feedback: Introduction

 In the Schr\"{o}dinger picture the conditional dynamics of the system evolving under these weak measurements is described by quantum filtering theory.
 Filtering concerns the processing of the information yielded by the measurement process.
 This information is generally incomplete because the state is not fully accessible by the measurement setting, and is inherently corrupted by noise.
 In this context, optimal control problems are solved by using a cost function expressed in terms of the state given by the filter, which is often called an information state.
 The quantum Belavkin filter, or stochastic master equation, computes this information state \cite{belavkin99}.

-The importance of a quantum Pontryagin principle stems from the fact that allows us to tackle with state constraints.
-Indeed this stands for a future borderline and challenge by itself where a formulation in the Pontryagin's style is mandatory.

 This work is organized as follows.
-In Section II the QOC problem is analyzed in a quantum probability space.
+In Section \ref{sec:QOCP} the continuous measurement of a quantum system and the subsequent filtering of the outcomes of this measurement is analyzed in terms of a quantum probability space.
 There, measurement operators are considered for the abelian subalgebra generated by commuting projectors.
 As a result, filtrations in the quantum probability space as well as adapted processes are defined in terms of von Neumann subalgebras.
-This allows us to define feasible and admissible control action in terms of operators.
-Section III is devoted to the derivation of the quantum PMP in a global form from the Hamilton-Jacobi-Bellman equation in the Schr\"{o}dinger picture.
+This allows us to define feasible and admissible control actions in terms of operators.
+Section \ref{sec:QPPSP} is devoted to the derivation of the quantum PMP in a global form from the Hamilton-Jacobi-Bellman equation in the Schr\"{o}dinger picture.
 The result is a system of coupled forward-backward stochastic differential equations that replaces the HJB partial differential equation.

-In addition, as a very natural way of defining state-space realizations is in the Heisenberg picture, particularly in coordinates of expectation and variance, we derive in section IV a Hamilton-Jacobi-Bellman equation in these coordinates as a preceding step to build a quantum PMP.
+In addition, as a very natural way of defining state-space realizations is in the Heisenberg picture, particularly in coordinates of expectation and variance, we derive in \ref{sec:QPPHP} a Hamilton-Jacobi-Bellman equation in these coordinates as a preceding step to build a quantum PMP.
 One drawback of stochastic PMP is that the control problem cannot be solved in closed form, and one needs to resort to numerical optimization.
 To overcome this difficulty, for quantum linear models \cite{petersen16} we derive a LQG from the quantum PMP based on the statistical moment coordinates.
-This adds a novel result to the literature on measurement based optimal control of quantum linear systems.
-In the last decade or so, there has been a significant body of work on the systems theory and control for the quantum linear models, including measurement-based and coherent feedback control of this class of systems (theory and experiments), as well as their various applications (see \cite{dong09,nori17} and references therein).
-Finally, the concluding remarks are given in Section V.
+This adds a novel result to the significant literature on measurement based optimal control of quantum linear systems (see \cite{dong09,nori17} and references therein).
+In Section \ref{sec:Example} we illustrate the application of the quantum PMP to a dissipative quantum harmonic oscillator.
+Finally, the concluding remarks are given in Section \ref{sec:Conclusions}.